wikistreets/wikistreets-server/CONTRIBUTING.md

 - issues a pull request to this repository to have your changes reviewed and merged

 All changes should address a particular Issue (feature request or bug report) listed in the Issue tracker.

-## Publishing changes

-There is currently no continuous deployment setup.
-Changes must be manually pulled to the server at https://wikistreets.io.
-Hopefully we'll implement that soon.